Jade Plant Care: 7 Secrets to Keep Yours Thriving

 If you enjoy the low-maintenance style of jade plants, here are some other plants you might like:

-If you want something a bit different, check out my guide on how to care for Chinese money plant.
-It’s also sometimes called a “money plant,” but it’s a tropical species with different care needs—rounder leaves and a preference for more water.
+If you want something a bit different, check out my guide on how to care for a Chinese Money Plant — also nicknamed a “money plant,” but a tropical species with rounder leaves and a preference for more water.
+And for a real step up in difficulty, my Calathea care guide covers a stunning but far fussier tropical to try once you’ve mastered the easygoing jade.

 Watch: Jade Plant Care Visual Guide